COVID-19 OPERATING SERVICES

 You can still request items through our online catalog or by calling the Library (734) 793-1830.

-For the safety of our staff and other patrons, face masks are mandatory and maintain 6 feet physical distance.
+For the safety of our staff and other patrons, face masks are suggested and maintain 6 feet physical distance.

 Do not come to the Library if you are sick or caring for someone who is sick.